black-tea/VisionZero/NewSignals/README.md

 - Python
 - Geocoded collision data with the following fields:
+  - Involvement of alcohol
+  - Distance of the collision from the intersection
   - Movement preceding the collision for each party
   - Direction of travel for each party
 - Geocoded intersections